tgoodisman/Z.tritici_Co-expression_Analysis_2022/README.md

 # Z.tritici_Co-expression_Analysis_2022

+This repository contains corrupt data, please don't execute this code and instead go to the v2 repository:

 All code, tables and figures for my dissertation regarding Zymoseptoria tritici co-expression analysis.

 Please execute .Rmd code according to numbered order.